Pusty/BinaryNinjaPlugins/README.md

 ![patching](/docs/patching.PNG)

+## binary-h8300

+binary-h8300 is a plugin for Binary Ninja providing functionality to analyze, disassemble and lift (lifting works but has bugs in it that I will hopefully fix later TM) H8/300 binaries.
+Implemented decoding and behavior based on the Renesas H8/300H Software Manual

+For using this plugin just drop the binary-h8300 folder into your plugin folder.

 ## binary-xtensa (Outdated)

 *I personally have no need for this right now or in the near future and am not aware of anybody using it - there are also alternative binary ninja plugins for it so I'll probably not further work on this*